- Who can vote in an election?

 - Where is my polling place?

-- I have moved since the last election; can I still vote?
+- I have moved since the last election; will I still be able vote?

 - Our campaign committee wants to hold a raffle to raise money; can we do that?